vuongducphuong/documentation/content/applications/websites/ecommerce/ecommerce_management/performance.rst

 Alternatively, Leansoft offers the possibility to use another service, **Plausible.io**.
 Plausible.io is a simple and privacy-friendly alternative to Google Analytics.
-Everything can be managed directly in Odoo, there is no need to visit Plausible.io's website to access your metrics.
+Everything can be managed directly in Leansoft, there is no need to visit Plausible.io's website to access your metrics.

 .. seealso::
    - :doc:`/applications/websites/website/reporting/google_analytics`